r05323028/create-tf-app/README.md

 ## Example: Iris dataset

-Use the cli to create example side project.
+Use the cli to create en example side project.

 ```
 create-tf-app --app_name=iris_net --use_example=iris --python_interpreter=/your/venv/bin/python
 ```

-In `train.py`, we used the `scikit-learn` package to load iris dataset.
+In `train.py`, we used the `scikit-learn` package to load the iris dataset.

 ```python
 features, labels = load_iris(return_X_y=True)